 Processed header key

 The header key Processed is used to encode post-translational processing of the protein, such that the mature form of the protein is only a subset of the entire provided sequence.
 The format of this term is (startPosition|endPosition|accession|name|OptionalTag).
 See the table below for a series of examples, both legal and illegal.
 Position counting begins with 1.
 The coordinates are presumed to apply to the default sequence, not taking into account possible indels.
+Any term used in this context MUST be a child term of PEFF:0001032 “PEFF molecule processing keyword”.